 - Use only tepid to warm water

-- Apply sunscreen to your face when going outside, particularly around your nose and mouth
+- Apply sunscreen to the face before going outside, particularly around your nose and mouth

 - Consumer alcohol in moderation

-If you do develop broken capillaries, there are several ways to treat the condition – these treatments range from a simple application of green-tinted concealer to hide the veins, to surgical treatments to remove the cells surrounding the dilated veins.
+If you do develop broken capillaries, there are several ways to treat the condition – these treatments range from a simple application of green-tinted concealer to hide the veins, surgical procedures to treat the cells surrounding the dilated veins.

-Most treatments, however, include options that must be done by a trained Esthetician or dermatologist.
-They include electrolysis, IPL energy (Intense Pulse Light), laser, and cosmetic surgery.
+Most treatments, however, include options that must be done by a trained Esthetician or Dermatologist.
+They include electrolysis, IPL (Intense Pulse Light), laser therapy, or cosmetic surgery.

-With electrolysis, a very fine needle is used to prick the skin around the damaged capillaries.
-The vessels are then cauterized by a high frequency current to prevent excessive bleeding.
-The blood in the capillaries will then be absorbed into the body.
-Dilated capillaries treated by electrolysis do not reappear, but new ones can form.
+During electrolysis treatment, a very fine needle is inserted in the skin around the damaged capillaries.
+Then the vessels are cauterized using a high frequency current to prevent excessive bleeding.
+The blood in the capillaries is eventually absorbed by the body.
+Dilated capillaries treated in this way will not reappear, but new ones can form.

-IPL (intense pulsed light) and laser treatments focus light on each capillary which will absorb the light and result in the damage blood vessel shriveling and dying.
+IPL (intense pulsed light) and laser treatments focus light on each capillary which will absorb the light causing the damaged blood vessel to shrivel and die.
 Laser or IPL does not affect normal, healthy skin, so it is a safe alternative.

-Depending on the severity of the condition, treatment can be a one-time thing or extended over a period of time to remove all the affected capillaries.
+It is possible to clear a simple case of dilated capillaries in just one treatment.
+But for those with a more serious condition, a series of treatments may be necessary over an extended period of time to remove all the affected capillaries.
 IPL may require at least five treatments, performed about a month apart for lasting results.
 Laser may require two to three treatments over a two month period.